nonococoleo/Fine-Tuning/README.md

 | All except IMDB | - | - | 0.937 |
 | All| **0.975394737** | 0.625107692 | **0.94276** |

 The table above shows the best test accuracy reached with different further pre-train datasets.
-The first row is the test dataset, and the first columns is the pre-train datasets.
-We discovered that different datasets in the same task help create a more generalized model that has decent performance on more than one dataset.
+The first row indicates the fine-tuning dataset, and the first columns indicates the further pre-training datasets.
+We discovered that further pre-training with different datasets within the same task help create a more generalized model that has decent performance on more than one dataset.